Skip to main content

 (2)

-where H is the hazard value; V is the vulnerability value related to damages in bridges; UF is the uncertainty factor used to consider the uncertainties in bridge assessment as shown in Eq.
-(3); and I is the importance factor of the bridge.
-The values of H and I are determined in Tables S1 and S2 in the supplementary material.
+where H is the hazard value ranging from 1 to 3, which is determined by the severity level of hazards (see details of selection of values of H in Table S1); V is the vulnerability value related to damages in bridges determined by Eq.
+(10); UF is the uncertainty factor used to consider the uncertainties in bridge assessment as shown in Eq.
+(3); and I is the importance factor of the bridge ranging from 0.75 to 1.25, which is determined by criteria such as bridge location, replacement costs, and average daily traffic (see details of selection of values of I in Tables S2).
 The value of PR is normalized to the range of 0 to 100% by a constant 9.259.
 PR is calculated to represent the worst scenario as an envelope of all hazard and vulnerability combinations that could possibly cause interruption of performance.

 (3)